-Ranked one of the “Best Law Firms” by US News seven years in a row, we offer strategic, effective representation and bring our diverse perspectives to every single case.
+Ranked one of the “Best Law Firms” by US News eight years in a row, we offer strategic, effective representation and bring our diverse perspectives to every single case.
 Speak with a veteran maritime law attorney Newport News and Norfolk residents have come to rely upon.

 What to Do After a Maritime Accident

 After any accident, it’s important that you take care of your own health and safety before you do anything about your injury claim.
-That means you should seek medical attention as soon as possible, even if your injury does not seem too severe.
+That means you should seek medical attention as soon as possible, even if your injury does not seem severe.
 Often, underlying injuries become worse if left untreated, and you’ll need a doctor’s diagnosis to file your claim.

 While you are waiting for help to arrive, there are some steps that you can take to better your chances of a successful injury claim.
 After a maritime accident, you should:

 - Take pictures of the damage done to your craft or anything else involved in your accident